makinteract/vscode-microbit-micropython/README.md

 Use this command the first time you use MicroPython.
 It will erase the micro:bit and install the MicroPython interpreter.

-Under the hood, this command uses [uflash](https://github.com/ntoll/uflash) to flash the MicroPython firmware.

 ### `Flash sketch on the micro:bit`

 This command copies all the files from the current workspace on the micro:bit.
 For the command to work, there **must exist** a `main.py` file (the starting point of your program).
 Furthermore, _folders and files nested in folders will be ignored_ - only files at the root of the workspace will be copied.
 You can also use the shortcut `CTRL + F6` (Windows / Linux) or `⌘ + F6` (Mac).